abhriguvansh/intelliquote/README.md

 To begin running the backend, you must first install both dependencies.

-Then, navigating to the folder containing the **POM.XML** file, run:
+Then, navigating to the quotebackend folder containing the **POM.XML** file, run:

 ```
 mvn package